majorgreys/schomburg-talk-nov2017/speaking.md

 The City College President Buell Gallagher, pictured here with King, had extended the invitation to the Southern leader.
 Before City College, Gallagher had been the president a historically black private college in Alabama.
-He had been elected to the board of directors of the NAACP in 1943 and served on the board for 30 years.
+He had also been elected to the board of directors of the NAACP in 1943 and served on the that board for 30 years.

 Gallagher was a **protypical Northern liberal**, the sort that King had spoken of time and time again.
-His self-satisifed smile in this photograph from commencement belies the limits of the City College version of Northern racial liberalism.
+His self-satisifed smile in this photograph from commencement belies the limits of the City College version of Northern racism.
 The college embraced a Southern civil rights leader even as it could turned away many of the black students down the hill in Harlem.
 They rallied the audience to the cause of civil rights even as they applauded a predominantly white graduating class in a city that had close a million black residents.

 # Meritocratic immunity of racial liberalism